-Updated 5/6/24
+Updated 8/5/2025

 If you (or your kids) love working on art and craft projects, you’re bound to end up with lots of art supplies that you no longer need.
-Don’t let all that good stuff go to waste: donate it!
+Don’t let all that good stuff go to waste donate it

 Books4Cause (Chicago and Skokie, IL) has helped create over 118 libraries in Africa, recirculated hundreds of thousands of books, and saved even more from landfills.
-Campus book drives have sent textbooks to developing libraries and education programs in Africa and donated kids and adult books have been distributed to people in need across Chicago and the world.
+Campus book drives have sent textbooks to developing libraries and education programs in Africa, and donated kids’ and adult books have been distributed to people in need across Chicago and the world.
 See their donation list.

 Creative Chicago Reuse Exchange (CCRx) is a start-up nonprofit dedicated to creative reuse.
-They take surplus materials headed to the landfill, and put them in the hands of educators, artists, and community groups.
+They take surplus materials headed to the landfill and put them in the hands of educators, artists, and community groups.
 See their donation list.

-Creative Pitch (Chicago, IL) collects donations of paper, classroom and art supplies and distributes them to local teachers in need.
-My paper habit (obsession) leaves me with stacks of unused paper—which is put to good use by the Creative Pitch team.
+Creative Pitch (Chicago, IL) collects donations of paper, classroom, and art supplies and distributes them to local teachers in need.
+My paper habit (obsession) leaves me with stacks of unused paper, which is put to good use by the Creative Pitch team.
 I’m proud to be a Creative Pitch supporter for many years.
 See their donation list.

 Greener Good (Arlington Heights, IL) provides a space for individuals and businesses to donate art, craft, scrapbooking, office and school supplies.
 Teachers can then select free and low-cost supplies for their classrooms.
-They also host Adopt a Classroom programs and a “Be Green” end-of-school year cleanout.
+They also host Adopt a Classroom programs and a “Be Green” end-of-school-year cleanout.
 Click here to volunteer or click here to make a financial donation.

 Open Books (Chicago, IL) provides books and literacy programs to children throughout Chicago.
 Funding of their programs comes in large part from the sale of donated books in their stores.
-This is a great place to donate your art, design and craft books (and don’t be surprised if you walk out with a few books after dropping off your donations!)
+This is a great place to donate your art, design, and craft books (and don’t be surprised if you walk out with a few books after dropping off your donations!)
 See their donation guidelines.

-Scarce (Addison IL): Accepts books, school supplies, paper (all kinds), art supplies, poster board, whiteboards, cork boards, metal jewelry, film canisters, inkjet cartridges, office supplies, writing utensils, crayons.
-They also have a Super Crayon Project which keeps crayons from going into landfill.
+Scarce (Addison, IL): Accepts books, school supplies, paper (all kinds), art supplies, poster board, whiteboards, cork boards, metal jewelry, film canisters, inkjet cartridges, office supplies, writing utensils, crayons.
+They also have a Super Crayon Project, which keeps crayons from going into landfill.
 See their donation list.

 The WasteShed (Chicago & Evanston, IL) is a creative reuse center that collects art and craft materials and makes them available in their retail store to artists, students, teachers and anyone else at a low price.
 Their store is a treat to visit and they also host art events.
 See their donation list.